piotrmurach/finite_machine/README.md

 end
 ```

-we can easily create a more specific definition that adds new event and more specific callback to the mix.
+You can easily create a more specific definition that adds new events and more specific callbacks to the mix.

 ```ruby
 class SpecificStateMachine < GenericStateMachine